fluteds/CSS/README.md

 - Most of my code is for use with [Discord](https://discordapp.com), [BetterDiscord](https://github.com/Jiiks/BetterDiscordApp) and [plug.dj](https://plug.dj).
 This will be stated in the readme.md and by designated folder.

 - Any code/file listed as Personal etc in the folder's readme.md and inside the code Is **NOT** available for redistribution and will probably be unfinished/bugged.
-Anyone found to be using these pieces of code will be confronted!

 - Under **no circumstances** may you redistribute under any other name or edit my work without permission.
 If you do want to work on them, that's great!
 Just please let me know!

-Follow me on [Twitter](https://twitter.com/notfluted) @NotFluted or add me on Discord Fluted#7531 for information and updates.

 Any unusual happenings, more like **bugs**, are to be reported in the **Issues** section of this repo, thank you! :)